If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 To protect the weld pool from contamination, a shielding gas is sent through the welding gun as well.
 Hence the name, Metal Inert Gas, or MIG for short.

 As mentioned, MIG welding isn’t that hard to learn and master.
-Therefore, this process enables artist, farmers, and home-hobbyists to work on different fabrication types and welding repairs on their own.
+Therefore, this process enables artists, farmers, and home-hobbyists to work on different fabrication types and welding repairs on their own.
 MIG welding works for 26-gauge and up to ½” thick materials.

 Flux-cored arc welding (FCAW) is very similar to MIG welding.
 The only difference is that FCAW welding doesn’t require a shielding gas to go through the welding gun.
-That’s because the flux-cored wire itself shields the arc from contamination.
+That’s because the flux-cored wire itself shields the arch from contamination.

 The weld pool and the tungsten gas are protected against contamination by way of cooling with an inert gas.
 Argon is the inert gas of choice for this purpose.
 Certain welds may require additional protection, in which case filler metals would be added alongside the protective inert gas.

 TIG welding is mostly used for welding thinner metals.
-So, if you need to weld a thin section of stainless steel, alloy steel, aluminum, copper alloy, or magnesium, you can do that with this type of welding.
+So, if you need to weld a thin section of stainless and alloy steel, aluminum, copper alloy, or magnesium, you can do that with this type of welding.

 What makes TIG welding stand out in comparison is the fact that it offers greater control over the weld.
 Having better control will result in higher-quality welds.